battlecode/battlecode-server-2017/specs.md

 - Health: 100

 ### PASTR
 Generates a field to get milk from cows inside the field, and keep cows within the field as long as it remains up.
+The milking range of the PASTR is specified by `GameConstants.PASTR_RANGE`.
 - Robot count: 2
 - Sight range: 5
 - Attack range: nope